maximtereshchenko/spring-reactive-grpc-showcase/README.md

 # User stories

 1) Admin can create new item for purchase.
-2) Admin can deactivate item.
+2) Admin can deactivate active item.
+3) Admin can activate deactivated item.

 # What have I learnt?